Accessibility and Inclusion

 - Special Events such as Community Connection Day

-Leisure Services in partnership with Community Development Block grants recently installed an Americans with Disabilities (ADA) accessible musical playground on the north end of Heritage Park, which was constructed to be accessible to children with disabilities, especially for those utilizing walkers and wheelchairs.
+Leisure Services in partnership with Community Development Block grants installed an Americans with Disabilities (ADA) accessible musical playground on the north end of Heritage Park, which was constructed to be accessible to children with disabilities, especially for those utilizing walkers and wheelchairs.

 Accessible musical components include: